ZetaSpark/JS/README.md

-# jS
-JS0 from beginner to Advanced Level this is fraud
+# jSS0 from beginner to Advanced Level this is fraud